How Rangemaster test ovens, hobs and grills

 For that extra peace of mind, all new Rangemaster products go through a series of tests to ensure they can stand the heat.

-Our Home Economist, Alison, gives an insight below to her testing process and the vital role she plays in making sure your model performs to the highest standard.
+Our Home Economist, Alex, gives an insight below to her testing process and the vital role she plays in making sure your model performs to the highest standard.

 DEVELOPING TO BRITISH STANDARDS